meneguzzi/meneguzzi-final-projects/README.md

 ## Projects I'd like to do now

-- [ ] Implementation of Graphplan (and/or another planner) in Python
+- [ ] Implementation of a heuristic planner for [incomplete PDDL domains](https://www.sciencedirect.com/science/article/pii/S0004370216301539) in Python
+- [ ] Implementation of a [fragment of the PRS interpreter](http://eprints.nottingham.ac.uk/52959/) using Python
 - [ ] Implementation of a MultiAgent Planner using a [Graphplan](https://github.com/pucrs-automated-planning/javagp) base code
 - [ ] Implementation of [HTN-based planning](http://dl.acm.org/citation.cfm?doid=1558109.1558167) into AgentSpeak
 - [ ] Implementation of the [CANPLAN semantics](http://dx.doi.org/10.1007/s10458-010-9130-9) using an AgentSpeak-like syntax